 - it works closely with communities.
-The Council is interested in facilitating greater involvement and participation with the community and voluntary sector in such areas as sports clubs, ethnic, cultural and community groups.
+The Council is interested in facilitating greater involvement and participation with the community and voluntary sector in such areas as sports clubs, ethnic, and cultural and community groups (including those focused on youth, disability and increasing inclusion).
 It works with communities and organisations both to understand more about the issues that confront them and to assist them to address those issues. - transparency and quality processes for involving the public in decision-making.
 Through operating an open and honest decision-making process, Wellington residents and communities will be given the opportunity to be more actively involved in the future direction of their communities and city.